Dental Implants in Everett, WA

 Your dentist is likely to conduct an oral examination and ask you to get an x-ray done.
 They would evaluate the quality and quantity of your jawbone to determine if more bone needs to be added to the site.
 Once the area is ready for an implant, you would be given a local anesthetic to numb the area, along with other sedatives that may be required to reduce anxiety.
 Often, the surgical site still has a damaged tooth present there.
 This is extracted in order to prepare for the placement of an implant.
 A titanium post is installed into the bone socket of the missing tooth using specialized dental equipment.
 The jawbone is then allowed to heal and grow around the metal post to hold the implant in place.
 This process generally takes 6-12 weeks.
 Once the implant is fused to the jawbone, an artificial tooth is fixed in the socket.
 Once the surgery site heals, make sure you practice good oral hygiene, and treat your artificial teeth just like natural ones.

-If you have a tooth missing, schedule an appointment with us at Cooley Smiles by calling us at (425) 249-3509 today.
+If you have a tooth missing and have questions about dental implants, schedule an appointment with us at Cooley Smiles by calling us at (425) 249-3509 today.